johnlq/johnqiangliu-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I'm an Associate Professor at Institute of Automation, Chinese Academy of Sciences (CASIA).
-Currently, I mainly focus on data mining, content security, recommender systems and graph neural networks.
-Before that, I received my PhD degree from CASIA, where I mainly focused on recommender systems and text mining.
+Qiang Liu is an Associate Professor at Institute of Automation, Chinese Academy of Sciences (CASIA).
+Currently, he mainly focuses on data mining, content security, recommender systems and graph neural networks.
+Before that, he received his PhD degree from CASIA, where he mainly focused on recommender systems and text mining.